| |

 Fabricating Spatially-Varying Subsurface Scattering

-In this paper, we present a complete solution for fabricating
+appearance.
+In this paper, we present a complete solution for fabricating a material

 ACM Transactions on Graphics Volume 29, Number 4, July 2010